Aquarium granuloma

 Aquarium granuloma (also known as fish tank granuloma and swimming pool granuloma) is a rare skin condition caused by a non-tubercular mycobacterium known as Mycobacterium marinum.
 Skin infections with M. marinum in humans are relatively uncommon, and are usually acquired from contact with contaminated swimming pools, aquariums or infected fish.

 Signs and symptoms

 Aquarium granuloma presents as a slow-growing, inflamed red bump (nodule or plaque) at the site of infection.
 It is characterized by a painful, itchy skin lesion, and may become ulcerated or crusted.
 Skin changes usually appear roughly three weeks after the aquatic exposure.

-If this condition is acquired from an aquarium, then often the dominant hand is affected.
-If this condition is acquired from a swimming pool, then symptoms can also develop on trauma-prone body zones, such as the elbows, knees, feet and tip of the nose.
+If this condition is acquired from an aquarium, then the dominant hand is often affected.
+If this condition is acquired from a swimming pool, then symptoms can also develop on trauma-prone body zones, such as the elbows, knees, feet and the tip of the nose.

+Infections can be painful or painless and may be life threatening.
+They can be classified into four types: